Meaning

 Review Your Process Regularly

 A business should keep adapting to changes.
-Periodic reviews should be conducted and required amendments should be incorporated in the process.
+Periodic reviews should be conducted, and required amendments should be incorporated into the process.

 Conclusion

-If any modification or addition in the entity is being considered such as a contract with a new supplier or takeover of another entity, a due diligence report will give the knowledge and confidence required to achieve the desired goal from the deal.
+Suppose any modification or addition in the entity is being considered, such as a contract with a new supplier or takeover of another entity.
+In that case, a due diligence report will give the knowledge and confidence required to achieve the desired goal from the deal.
 This report detects issues that one can tackle early in the process.
-The findings can provide factual information thereby assisting an entity to determine the true value or cost of business.
-The due diligence also contributes towards the drafting of the agreement and enables the entity in negotiating the best terms.1–3
+The findings can provide factual information, thereby assisting an entity in determining the true value or cost of business.
+Due diligence also contributes towards the drafting of the agreement and enables the entity to negotiate the best terms.

 Interested to read more articles that comply with the fashion and textile industry and retail